flyway/flywaydb.org/documentation/commandline/migrate.md

         <td><i>default schema of the connection</i></td>
         <td>Comma-separated case-sensitive list of schemas managed by Flyway.<br/>
             The first schema in the list will be automatically set as the default one during the migration.
-It will also be the one containing the metadata table.
+It will also be the one containing the schema history table.
         </td>
     </tr>
     <tr>
         <td>table</td>
         <td>NO</td>
         <td>schema_version</td>
-        <td>The name of Flyway&#x27;s metadata table.<br/>By
+        <td>The name of Flyway&#x27;s schema history table.<br/>By
-            default (single-schema mode) the metadata table is placed in the default schema for the connection provided by the datasource.<br/>When the <i>flyway.schemas</i> property is set (multi-schema mode), the metadata table is placed in the first schema of the list.
+            default (single-schema mode) the schema history table is placed in the default schema for the connection provided by the datasource.<br/>When the <i>flyway.schemas</i> property is set (multi-schema mode), the schema history table is placed in the first schema of the list.
         </td>
     </tr>
     <tr id="locations">